GridTools/gridtools/docs/manuals/glossary/glossary.rst

   Alignment
     Alignment of the first elements along the contiguous data axis in a :term:`Data Store`.
 See section :ref:`storage-info`.

+  Halo
+    Additional data points around the main compute data.
+Used for :term:`Boundary Conditions<Boundary Condition>` or distributed computations
+    (see :term:`Halo Exchanges<Halo Exchange>`). :term:`Halo` information is
+    also stored in the :term:`Storage Info` to allow correct data :term:`Alignment`.
+The size of the :term:`Halo` regions is often described by a :term:`Halo Descriptor`.

+  Halo Exchange
+    Communication of :term:`Halo` data points between multiple processes.
+See :ref:`halo-exchanges`.

   GCL
     The |GT| Communication Module.
 See section :ref:`halo-exchanges`.